configcat/terraform-provider-configcat/docs/resources/product_preferences.md

 ### Optional

 - `approve_required` (Boolean) Indicates that a mandatory approval is required before changes are applied.
-Approval Flow and Scheduled Changes are in closed beta.
 Default: false.
 - `approve_required_environments` (Map of Boolean) The environment specific mandatory approval map block.
 Keys are the Environment IDs and the values indicate that mandatory approval is required before changes are applied.
-Approval Flow and Scheduled Changes are in closed beta.
 - `key_generation_mode` (String) Determines the Feature Flag key generation mode.
 Available values: `camelCase`|`upperCase`|`lowerCase`|`pascalCase`|`kebabCase`.
 Default: `camelCase`.
 - `mandatory_setting_hint` (Boolean) Indicates whether Feature flags and Settings must have a hint.
 Default: false.
 - `reason_required` (Boolean) Indicates that a mandatory note is required for saving and publishing.
 Default: false.